yoctoproject/poky/documentation/ref-manual/variables.rst

       information on setting up a cross-development environment, see the :doc:`/sdk-manual/index` manual.

+      Note that this variable applies to building an SDK, not an eSDK, in which case the term:`TOOLCHAIN_HOST_TASK_ESDK` setting should be used instead.

+   :term:`TOOLCHAIN_HOST_TASK_ESDK`
+      This variable allows to extend what is installed in the host portion of an eSDK.
+This is similar to :term:`TOOLCHAIN_HOST_TASK` applying to SDKs.

    :term:`TOOLCHAIN_OUTPUTNAME`
       This variable defines the name used for the toolchain output.
 The :ref:`populate_sdk_base <ref-classes-populate-sdk-*>` class sets